What’s in this article

 Yes.
 A director can be a company secretary.
 It is important to note that there are a substantial number of documents that need to be signed by the director and the company secretary.
 In these cases, a sole director cannot sign on behalf of a secretary.

-A company secretary is appointed for the purpose of reducing the number of responsibilities a director needs to oversee.
+A company secretary is appointed to reduce the number of responsibilities a director needs to oversee.
 As such, having one individual performing both roles cannot justify the essential responsibilities associated with both positions.

 The Role of a Company Secretary in Your Business

-The most misinterpreted job scope for a Company Secretary is that people always assume that this person is only in charge of the annual compliance of the Company.
-Even though it is not far off from the truth, a Company Secretary is also responsible in advising the Board of any legal matters as well as ensuring the Company abides with the regulation imposed by the Government.
+Meanwhile, the most misinterpreted job scope for a Company Secretary is that people always assume that this person is only in charge of the annual compliance of the Company.
+Even though it is not far off from the truth, a Company Secretary is also responsible for advising the Board of any legal matters as well as ensuring the Company abides by the regulations imposed by the Government.

 Company Registration and Governance

-A Company Secretary is also in charge to advise a client on their corporate restructure, mergers, acquisition, good corporate governance as well as the procedure to strike off or wind up of a Company.
+A Company Secretary is also in charge of advising a client on their corporate restructuring, mergers, acquisitions, good corporate governance as well as the procedure to strike off or wind up of a Company.

-Ensure the Company abide to the rules and regulations imposed by Government
+Ensure the Company abide by the rules and regulations imposed by the Government

-The Companies Act 2016 has pretty much simplified the governance for Private Limited Company (Sdn.
+Overall, the Companies Act 2016 has pretty much simplified the governance for Private Limited Companies (Sdn.
 Bhd.).
-However, a Company need not only to comply with the Companies Act 2016, but there is also other regulation such as Tax Act, licenses, EPF, SOCSO etc.
+However, a Company needs not only to comply with the Companies Act 2016, but there are also other regulations such as the Tax Act, licenses, EPF, SOCSO etc.

-The Company Secretary is able to advise the client to get in touch with relevant professional bodies in order to provide necessary services.
+Furthermore, the Company Secretary can advise the client to get in touch with relevant professional bodies to provide necessary services, thereby ensuring comprehensive support and guidance throughout the process.

 Attend Meetings and Prepare Company Resolutions

-According to the Companies Act of 2016, it is no longer compulsory for a Private Limited Company (Sdn.
-Bhd.) to conduct an Annual General Meeting (AGM).
-However this does not apply to Public Limited Companies (Berhad).
-As such, the secretary must attend nearly every board meeting.
-He or she must also file for annual returns within a given deadline.
+Besides the Companies Act of 2016, it is no longer compulsory for a Private Limited Company (Sdn Bhd.) to conduct an Annual General Meeting (AGM).
+However, this does not apply to Public Limited Companies (Berhad).
+Specifically, the secretary must attend nearly every board meeting.
+They must also file for annual returns within a given deadline.

 They will need to ensure:

-After meeting is done, a Company Secretary is responsible to prepare the minutes and follow up on the decision made as instructed.
-Once a decision is made, a Company Secretary may then prepare the Board Resolution for signing and will be taken ad evident that a Company has conclude a decision.
+After the meeting, the Company Secretary is responsible for preparing the minutes and following up on the decisions made as instructed.
+Once a decision is made, the Company Secretary may then prepare the Board Resolution for signing, and it will serve as evidence that the Company has concluded a decision.

 Ensure Company Statutory Records are up to date

-Should there be any changes, the secretary should ensure company details (such as directors, shareholders, shares and constitution) are kept up to date.
-He or she is also responsible for safeguarding important company documents such as Certificate of Incorporation, Memorandum and Article of Associations, and Share Certificates in a secure place.
+Should there be any changes, the secretary should ensure company details (such as directors, shareholders, shares, and constitution) are kept current.
+They are also responsible for safeguarding important company documents such as Certificates of Incorporation, Memorandum, Articles of Association, and Share Certificates in a secure place.
+Moreover, these documents must be readily accessible when required for legal or administrative purposes.

 Record Financial Year End (FYE) of a Company

-The financial year end date is basically when the Company closes its financial annual account.
-Once the board has decided on the Company FYE, the Company Secretary should notify for them to prepare a resolution.
-This is normally done during Annual General Meeting (AGM).
+The financial year-end date is when the Company closes its annual financial account.
+Once the board has decided on the Company FYE, the Company Secretary should notify them to prepare a resolution.
+This is normally done during the Annual General Meeting (AGM).

 Appointment of Auditor

-Even though a Private Limited Company (Sdn.
-Bhd.) has the option to opt for unaudited financial statement given they meet the criteria:
+Even though a Private Limited Company (Sdn Bhd.) has the option to opt for an unaudited financial statement given they meet the criteria:

-An appointment of auditor is still crucial as a Company grows.
-Appointment of auditor must be done by the auditor providing consent to act before providing the services.
+An appointment of an auditor is still crucial as a Company grows.
+Appointment of an auditor must be made by the auditor providing consent to act before providing the services.

 Verification of stakeholders’ identity and lodge declaration of beneficial ownership

-One of the initial steps to incorporate a Company is by going through the Know Your Client (KYC) procedure.
-This stage is for the Company Secretary to ensure all appointed stakeholders are who they claim to be and is not disqualified to be a stakeholder within a Company.
+Although, one of the initial steps to incorporate a company is to go through the Know Your Client (KYC) procedure.
+However, this stage is for the Company Secretary to ensure all appointed stakeholders are who they claim to be and are not disqualified to be a stakeholder within a Company.

-Lodge of annual compliance as per required by SSM
+Lodge of annual compliance as required by SSM

 These documents must be lodged at the appointed date.
-There will be penalties for those who failed to adhere to the requirement stated by Companies Act 2016.
+There will be penalties for those who fail to adhere to the requirements stated by the Companies Act 2016.
 Company Secretaries must ensure strict compliance with the datelines furnished.

 FAQs